 - under 26 and studying in Spain – you can apply for a student EHIC which entitles you to cover for longer;

-- a state pensioner
+- receiving a Spanish state pension

 If you are in Spain temporarily, you may also be covered short term – either by your European Health Insurance (EHIC) card, or by the bilateral agreements Spain has with some other nations including Andorra, Brazil, Chile, Ecuador, and Peru.